 Cap St.Georges - loads of ripe sweet fruit, sappy, fine acidity, velvety texture, smooth finish.
 Splendid effort.
 91+p.

-La Croix St.Georges - big structure, powerful and strong, loads of dark berries, great complexity and length.
+La Croix St.Georges - big structure, powerful, loads of dark berries, great complexity, and length.
 Excellent stuff.
 94-95p.

 Bourgneuf

 2015 - same splendid impression as at Grand Cercle tasting.
-A very pretty, aromatic wine, elegant and well-defined, velvety texture with silky fruit and tannin.
+A beautiful, aromatic wine, elegant and well-defined, velvety texture with silky fruit and tannin.
 Great complexity and a smooth fruity finish.
 94p.

-2012 - gained a lot from ageing in barrel.
-Seductive and aromatic, fine ripeness, silky fruit and tannin, fruity finish.
+2012 - gained a lot from aging in barrel.
+Seductive and aromatic, fine ripeness, silky fruit, and tannin, fruity finish.
 91-92p.

 L'Eglise Clinet